Simultaneous Ground Reaction Force and State Estimation via Constrained Moving Horizon Estimation: Simultaneous Force and State Estimation

 \section{Simultaneous Force and State Estimation}

 This section introduces the proposed method for estimating GRF alongside the floating-base states of the robot.
-We formulate a Decentralized Moving Horizon Estimation based on \cite{kang24}, and incorporate additional momentum and contact constraint.
+We formulate a decentralized Moving Horizon Estimation \cite{kang24}, incorporating additional momentum and contact constraints.
 The state \eqref{eq:state}, process model \eqref{eq:dynamic_constraints}, measurement model \eqref{eq:measurement_constraints}, and the physical constraints \eqref{eq:contact_constraints} in \eqref{equ:MHE} are detailed.